Puget Sound Energy transmission line project

 Lake Hills-Phantom Lake 115 kV transmission line

-The electric system serving the Lake Hills neighborhood of Bellevue has limited reliability, increasing the possibility of outages for customers.
-PSE's Lake Hills and Phantom Lake substations are served radially, which means they are each served by one transmission line.
+The electric system previously serving the Lake Hills neighborhood of Bellevue had limited reliability, increasing the possibility of outages for customers.
+PSE's Lake Hills and Phantom Lake substations were served radially, which means they were each served by one transmission line.

-If the one transmission line serving a substation goes out, the substation and the customers served by that substation lose power.
+If the one transmission line serving a substation went out, the substation and the customers served by that substation lost power.

-The City of Bellevue is planning a future public improvement project along SE 16th St. PSE plans to postpone construction of the segment of line along SE 16th St so we can collaborate with the city on design and construction for their project and ours.
+Additionally, three line switches were installed on SE 16th Street, which open and close as needed to keep power flowing to the Phantom Lake substation – a significant reliability improvement.
+In the future, a new segment of 115 kV line will be installed from the switch location to the Phantom Lake substation, completing the loop to the Phantom Lake substation.
+The timing of this work will be coordinated with the City of Bellevue, which is planning a future public improvement project along SE 16th St. PSE plans to postpone construction of the segment of line along SE 16th St so we can collaborate with the city on design and construction for their project and ours.
 We believe this plan allows us to minimize construction impacts to neighbors along SE 16th St, as they will be limited to one construction timeframe rather than two.
 The timeline for the city’s project is not yet determined.

 We welcome your questions and comments!
 Please contact: